Fort Douglas: University of Utah Campus

-In 1991 the University of Utah received much of the fort's former property.
+In 1991, the University of Utah received a significant portion of the fort's remaining property.
 During the 2002 Winter Olympics held in Salt Lake City, much of the university's campus was used to host events.
 The Olympic Organizing Committee and university built the Olympic Village to house participating athletes on former fort property; the village housing now serves as on-campus housing for university students.
 Stilwell Field is used as a parking lot during special events, such as football games.
 The Officers' Club building is used as a conference center by the university, and several of the officer's quarters house university departments (such as the American Indian Resource Center).

 There has been some controversy surrounding the university's stewardship of the historic fort property.
 In 2015 it was revealed that during construction work to upgrade the university's electrical system, buried period artifacts had been removed and discarded at a landfill.